bonsai-rx/bonsai-rx.github.io/_docs/05-observables.md

 Social network accounts can also be terminated.
 The user can naturally close her own account, indicating there will be no more future posts, or the account can be terminated exceptionally by a moderator, perhaps due to a breach in the terms of service.

 Now imagine you had a webcam with its own user account in the social network.
 From time to time, the camera would take a picture and post it on the network.
 Other accounts would now be able to "follow" the camera in order to react whenever it posts a new image.
-Some of these followers might repost the camera images, either in their original form or with modifications (e.g. a grayscale or colorizing filter).
+Some of these followers might repost the camera images, either in their original form or with modifications (e.g., a grayscale or colorizing filter).

 Other devices could have their own accounts, such as keyboards, microphones or temperature sensors.
 In this case, some users might follow both the camera and the keyboard, and start to aggregate posts by whether they happened close in time.
 For example, one user might repost an image from the camera only after the keyboard sent out a key press notification.